stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-reflecting-on-my-leadership-journey.md

 I'd learnt quite a lot during my previous role for now to join an existing team as a manager.
 We'd had a number of engineering leadership changes and consultancy companies come into assist with our progression.
 I felt the most successful individuals at this focused on listening and asking questions.
 Shout out to Matthew Cohan/Mario DeCristofano/Darren West who I feel really demonstrated this approach to me.

-* I spent the  first two weeks as much as possible listening, taking notes rather than making comment
-* Ran workshops about documenting state, visualising technical debt and regular 1:1 to understand engineers biggest pain points
-* What followed was a six month period of change.
-We as a team really defined our processes, coding standards and culture.
+Rather than dictating I spent the  first two weeks as much as possible listening, taking notes rather than making comment.
+I'm sure I made plenty of suggestions but I feel on the whole I tried to gather information first.
+I then shared it with the leadership group (product owner and delivery manager) as a high level plan.
+Then we started to put it into place.
+I ran a number of workshops from documenting state of a complexed component to visualising technical debt combined with regular 1:1 to understand engineers biggest pain points.

+What followed was a six month period of real change.
+As a team really defined our processes, coding standards and culture.
+At times I might start the conversation, especially nearer the beginning but really changes came about because someone in the team suggests it.
+For example we were having quite a lot of discussions in PRs about how to best use the React util, [classnames](https://www.npmjs.com/package/classnames).
+To reduce this back and forth we updated ESLint to enforce out coding standard.
+From identifying the issue to planing and implementing the solution.
+My role was to facilitate the opportunity for everyone to have a voice, identify blockers that would prevent that and work with the team to help prioritise work as per our priorities.
+It was not to have all the answers and dictate every task we worked on.

 We had a good product and we made it excellent.
-Lead the company in DORA metrics and the new CEO fed back "one of the most mature engineering teams in the company" despite us only being together for six months.
+Everyone bought into being part of incrementally changing how we worked.
+This lead to some very positive outcomes.
+We lead the company in DORA metrics (albeit we weren't shipping direct to users and didn't have a BE to manage).
+The new CEO fed back after I gave a brief intro presentation about our team that we were "one of the most mature engineering teams in the company" despite us only being together for six months.

-## Biggest three mistakes I've made as a manager ❓
-1. Feeling responsible for my reports actions
-2. Trying to be fair to everyone
-3. Not making time to work on myself as a manager
-* Not admitting I didn't know something

-## Biggest three lessons I've made as a manager ❓
-1. Authority is given, not taken
-2. Early feedback is essential
-3. Focusing on creating an open, empahetic team culture is the foundation to success for everyone
+I've had some great mentors over last twelve months.
+I approached Darren West at the end of 2023 and he kindly has been helping me improve as an engineering manager.
+At work I've taken part in HL's mentoring program and the wonderful Kate Spalding has given up her time to listen to me and discuss life as a manager at HL away from my day job.
+I've always had the backing of my manager, Nick Laws and we've had some interesting challenges over the last twelve months with a number of changes we've been through.

 ## Conclusion
+This is my journey.
+I'm not saying it was the right way or the same as others.
+It is however, likely similar to many others.
+In engineering it's common place you "move up the ranks" as an individual contributing engineer.
+I've never heard of someone being a "junior manager".
+It's a role your meant to be able to do but how can you do unless you've had the chance to or the training?

+If I started again I'd do more volunteering and coaching outside of my work role.
+The work I did at [Codebar](https://codebar.io/) and mentoring bootcamp students really help give me the opportunity to learn away from the pressures of work.
+Having mentors has also been very helpful to my own development.
+I feel there is a difference having a mentor who isn't my line manager.
+It's given me the space to work with someone who isn't in the weeds of my day job.
+I think of this as self development time for me as a manager.

+Finally I've been very fortunate to have my dad as my long suffering mentor.
+He's someone who's done huge management jobs, the likes of which I'll likely never take on.
+He always makes time to listen to my problems and give me ways I could approach them.
+More over he's very much lived by his own values and this, as with the best managers I've had is the most powerful way to empower someone.

+If you have any comments/feedback/questions on this article or the accordion please get in touch!
+I'd love to hear about your management journeys or if your looking to get into management what your approach will be.